logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 ##Step 4: Open Hopsworks required ports on your EKS cluster security group

-You need to open the HTTP (80) and HTTPS (443) ports on the security group of your EKS cluster.
+To keep this documentation simple will run Hopsworks in the same virtual network as the EKS cluster.
+For this purpose, we need to open ports for HTTP (80) and HTTPS (443) to allow Hopsworks to run with all its functionalities.

+!!!
+Note
+    It is possible not to open ports 80 and 443 at the cost of some features.
+See [Limiting permissions](restrictive_permissions.md#step-1-create-a-vpc) for more details.

+    You can also use [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) to run hopsworks and EKS in two different VPCs.
+Make sure to create the peering before starting the hopsworks cluster as it connects to EKS at startup.

 First, you need to get the name of the security group of your EKS cluster by using the following eksctl command.
-Notice that you need to change the cluster name according to your setup in Step 1 or if you have an existing cluster.
+Notice that you need to replace *my-eks-cluster* with the name of your cluster.

 ```bash
 eksctl utils describe-stacks --region=us-east-2 --cluster=my-eks-cluster | grep 'OutputKey: "ClusterSecurityGroupId"' -a1
 ```

-Check the output for *OutputValue*, that will be the id of your EKS security group.
+Check the output for *OutputValue*, which will be the id of your EKS security group.

 ```bash
 ExportName: "eksctl-my-eks-cluster-cluster::ClusterSecurityGroupId",